ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

 SMB         10.10.10.180    445    REMOTE           [*] Windows 10.0 Build 17763 (name:REMOTE) (domain:remote) (signing:False) (SMBv1:False)
 ```

 Based on our results we could see Null Sessions are not working to enumerate shares.
-But using crackmapexec we were able to identify OS and Domain name.
+With `crackmapexec` we were able to identify OS and Domain name.

 ### Website - Port 80